canada pension plan

 2013, canada pension plan, Canada Revenue Agency, Canadian Standards Association, complaints of incidents of violence, cpp, Investigating workplace violence, national standard, National Standard for Psychological Health and Safety in the Workplace, occupational health and safety, payroll rates, psychological health and safety, workplace health and safety, workplace investigation, workplace violence

-May 31, 2012 Alan McEwen Human Resources, Payroll, Recruiting and Hiring, Source Deductions and Reporting,
+May 31, 2012 Alan McEwen Human Resources, Payroll, Recruiting and Hiring, Source Deductions and Reporting

 In its omnibus budget Bill C-38, the federal government is giving itself the ability to eliminate the use of physical Social Insurance Number cards.
 According to an article in the May 16 issue of the Globe and Mail, actual SIN cards will no longer be issued as of March 2014.
 Currently Employment Insurance and Canada Pension Plan legislation requires employers to ask to see the actual card.